RapidOnGfuel/gmailgenerator/README.md

 # PYTHON
+(fully finished and working)
+Tested in Replit
+Replit -> New -> Python -> Paste into main.py and click run -> Follow instructions -> File with gmails will be created and able to be downloaded from the replit
  (if u just want a simple and easy script to give you a text file with all the possibles)
  - main.py